super7ramp/croiseur/.gitlab/issue_templates/bug.md

 <!-- Optional; May be useful for other users in order not to be blocked.
 Example:

-Comment the line `runtimeOnly project(':croiseur-solver:croiseur-solver-paulgb-plugin')` in `build.gradle` so that plugin is not included in build.
+Comment the line `runtimeOnly project(':croiseur-solver:croiseur-solver-paulgb-plugin')` in `build.gradle.kts` so that plugin is not included in build.

 -->